itzkriish/cse15l-lab-reports/labreport1.md

     4) `ls -lat`
     This command combines three options with ls: l, a, t.

      -l indicates a long list with detailed information about each file/directory in separate lines.

      -a indicates that all files/directories (including hidden ones) are included in the list.

      -t indicates that the files are listed in the order in which they were last modified (newest first).

      Together these three combine to produce the output we see in the snippet above.

     5) `pwd`
-    This command prints the current working directory.
+    This command prints the full path of the current working directory.

     6) `exit`
     This command helps us log out of the remote server in our terminal.
 We can also use Ctrl-D to achieve the same.